Satish-03/Network_Configuration_Backup/README.md

 # Network Configuration Backup
 Network configuration backup takes backup from runnig-config of network devices as per the schedule and manages backup repository.
-The script works for specifically Cisco ISO devices.
+The script works for specifically Cisco IOS devices.

   Instructions to use